-3 Metrics in Biodiversity Conservation
+3 Metrics in biodiversity conservation

 Performance metrics in conservation are designed to assess the success of protection or restoration efforts in relation to conservation objectives, with the ultimate goal of piloting effective resource allocation (Sutherland et al., 2004).
 Most conservation projects aspire to protect biodiversity by removing threats to certain species or fragile habitats.
-Designating protected areas (PAs) where human presence is limited -- in terms of resource extraction, hunting, harvesting, etc.-is one of the most effective ways to restore declining ecosystems (Possingham, Wilson, Andelman, & Vynne, 2006).
-Protected areas, such as national parks, natural preserves, and marine sanctuaries, have gained notoriety as conservation models that disrupt unregulated access to
+Designating protected areas (PAs) where human presence is limited-in terms of resource extraction, hunting, harvesting, etc.-is one of the most effective ways to restore declining ecosystems (Possingham et al., 2006).
+Protected areas, such as national parks, natural preserves, and marine sanctuaries, have gained notoriety as conservation models that disrupt unregulated access to and exploitation of biodiversity.6